CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Model Configurations for Long term forecasting

-For all experiments, we use Adam optimizer~\citep{kingma_adam:_2017} with cosine learning rate decay after linear warm-up.
+-0.1in For all experiments, we use reversible instance normalization (RevIN, \citealp{kim2022reversible}) to handle data heterogeneity.
+As suggested in \citep{olivares2023hint} and \citep{salinas2020deepar}, other standardization methods are also useful when data enjoys certain patterns.
+We would like to defer the detailed analysis of them into future study.
+Moreover, the Adam optimizer~\citep{kingma_adam:_2017} with cosine learning rate decay after linear warm-up is used as training scheme.
 We train the proposed models with at most 8 NVIDIA Tesla V100 SXM2-16-GB GPUs.
-The details of configurations are summarized in Table~\ref{tab:configurations}.
+For all experiments, we fixed the number of encoder blocks, head dimensions and dynamic projection dimensions being 2, 8, and 8, respectively.
+The training epoch is set as 100.
+The default batch size is 128 and is adjusted due to GPU memory restriction.
+Other details of configurations are summarized in Table~\ref{tab:configurations}.